mozilla/ichnaea/docs/api/geolocate.rst

 If instead the returned position is shown highly zoomed in, the user may just see an arbitrary location that they don't recognize at all.
-This typically happens when GeoIP based results are returned and the returned position is the center of a city or the center of a country.
+This typically happens when GeoIP based results are returned and the returned position is the center of a city or the center of a region.

 A successful response will be: